victorvelasco/hdpExtra/README.md

 use our function `hdpExtra::hdpExtra_posterior`.
 This function has been adapted from `hdp::hdp_posterior`, and saves the clustering allocations to memory so that it is possible to use our post-processing procedure.
 Note that `hdpExtra` keeps full compatibility with `hdp`.
-Therefore, using `hdp`'s post-processing procedure with `hdpExtra`'s output is possible.
+Therefore, using `hdp`'s post-processing procedure with `hdpExtra`'s output is also possible.

 Our post-processing procedure allows one to find a representative solution of the vast MCMC output, and most importantly to quantify the uncertainty around that solution.